Allowed image types are jpeg,png,gif

 Nice comfortable viewpoint with a hide, information panels and several picknick tables.
 One of the main viewpoints of the Monfrague National park and one of the standard breeding sites for both Egyptian Vulture and Griffon Vulture, while quite often, all other raptors in the area soar by every now and again.
 Lasty, the picknick spot is frequently visited by Red deer (often grazing on the spot itself!) and Red fox, Moorish geckos hunt along the wooden beams in the hide.

 Easy to reach from both Plasencia and Torrejon el Rubio.
 Plenty of parking space.
+Click on the P in the map for directions.

 The entire National park is amazing for (nearly) all the spectaculair species of the Iberian fauna.
 Also the Embalse the Arrocampo with it's great range of marshland birds, is just over an hour drive away.